piotr-yuxuan/chinese-huawen/README.md

 ## [Ideographic Description Sequences](https://github.com/kawabata/ids)

 Ideographic Description Sequences are meant to break down every ideogram into smaller pieces and describe how those pieces are arranged altogether.
 It is maintained by the Unicode Consortium.
 For example, the two-item character set `{華, 文}` is described by the following sequences:

 * `{⿱艹&CDP-8BF8;, ⿱亠, 乂}` where `&CDP-8BF8;` stands for a character still outside of the Unicode ;
 * `{⿱艹&CDP-8BF8;, ⿱⿱丶一⿻丿乀}`. `艹` is no more broken down because we stop at radical level.

 From that, a wonderful world of big, interesting paths appears.
 [Emacs and Lisp](https://github.com/kawabata/ids-edit) can be very useful.

+## Current possible applications
+(subject to change.
+It merely skims up the recension)

+* How to store ideogram graphs?
+Graph databases are quite inviting.
+Such a database may be able to deal with character variants, thanks to the Unicode Consortium  [character-glyph model](https://github.com/piotr2b/chinese-huawen/blob/master/refs/New%20Perspectives%20in%20Sinographic%20Language%20Processing%20through%20the%20Use%20of%20Character%20Structure.pdf) or any other;
+* How to query character set?
+[Query language](https://github.com/piotr2b/chinese-huawen/blob/master/refs/A%20Structural%20Query%20System%20for%20Han%20Characters.pdf) sketch has been drawn to mimic `grep`;
+* Signal processing may be useful to break down a character in all possible ways.
+Either it'd use IDS (so-called [Unicode way](https://en.wikipedia.org/wiki/Chinese_character_description_languages#Ideographic_Description_Sequences)) either it'd choose [Wenlin's CDL way](https://en.wikipedia.org/wiki/Chinese_character_description_languages#CDL).
+Assuming Unicode way has been chosen, could we break down a character only by  analysing its glyph or would we need to use Wenlin's stroke-end way then to browse for fetched patterns in an already-kown-character database?
+* I was first aiming at learning characters better and more easily: given a characters set, what's a best order to learn all of them?
+This sounds like a sylvan  graph traversal for which we would hop from tree to tree in a forest ^^ Well, actually not: a forest is a disjoint tree union and trees hereby are intertwined.
+The aforementionned order may be related to [most semantic subcharacter paths](https://github.com/piotr2b/chinese-huawen/blob/master/refs/New%20Perspectives%20in%20Sinographic%20Language%20Processing%20through%20the%20Use%20of%20Character%20Structure.pdf);
+* Student could thus build a optimal learning strategy.
+To sort out by frequency is not [maximal](https://github.com/piotr2b/chinese-huawen/blob/master/refs/Efficient%20learning%20strategy%20of%20Chinese%20characters%20based%20on%20network%20approach.pdf));
+* Ideograms can be seen as a set which we could give a [basis](https://en.wikipedia.org/wiki/Basis_%28linear_algebra%29) to.
+A basis is a free, spanning orthogonal family.
+It's a radical list.
+Some attempt have been performed by Ancient lettered Chinese to give radical lists.
+Can we find criteria to evaluate such list relevance?
+According to those criteria, can we find the best basis?
+* Moreover character are compound most of the time.
+What's the relation between the number *n* of existing characters we can make from *x* characters?
+* Several tools can compose new ideograms from existing components.
+I don't feel enough a valuable typesetter to be useful in any way in that field.
+Methinks the more than 80,000 ideograms included in unicode make that issue less critical.

 ## That repository